kidscancode/godot_guides/beginner_game/godot_3_beginner_game.rst

 settings.
 Godot will automatically create a function called ``_on_Player_body_entered`` in your player's script.

-    **TIP:** When connecting a signal, instead of having Godot create a function for you, you can also name an existing function that you want to link the signal to.
+    **Tip:** When connecting a signal, instead of having Godot create a function for you, you can also name an existing function that you want to link the signal to.